-Career Services: A great deal!
+Center for Professional Development: A great deal!
 As a first year student you can explore career fields that best fit your strengths and interests; start building a resume; discuss the relationship of majors to careers; search for summer internships; explore opportunities to maximize your learning potential and how to optimize your D-Plan; among other things.

 1. The first step is to stop by our office and take in a First-Time Users Tutorial.
 Offered several times a week; schedules vary so call the office at 603-646-2215.
 Put that number in your cell phone now!
 Or email email@example.com.
 Through this session you will learn all about how to search for internships, how to review past internships on the Internship Survey Database, how to make contacts with alumni in the Dartmouth Career Network and how to best utilize the vast resources available to you as a Dartmouth student.
 Career Service is located on the 2nd floor of the Bank of America building on South Main Street (next to the Nugget Theater).
 See Map.

 2. Next step would be to stop by for a 15 minute drop-in appointment whenever you have a question.Drop-ins are available Monday through Friday, on a first-come first-served basis, from 1:30 to 4:00PM.
 Last appointment is 3:45PM.